cgpeanut/whizlabs-data-engineer/README.md

     - Cloud SQL, Cloud Spanner, Clouad Datastore, Cloud Bigtable, Clouad Bigquery, Persistent Disk.

 - Unstructured Data
-    - Unstructured datais a sequence of bytes which could be from a video, image or a document
+    - Unstructured data is a sequence of bytes which could be from a video, image or a document
     - Data is stored as objects in buckets
     - You can't get any insights from structured data
     - Cloud Firestore save data in a document format with key-value pair.